mikolajArchUser/vram-helper/README.md

 python3 -m vram_helper -h
 ```

 Script should automatically update its variables unless you use the `--noauto` parameter.
-Make sure the values are correct

 ## Usage

-When running a VRAM-intensive task just run `python3 -m vram_helper` in another terminal - it will prevent crashes by notifying you about critical VRAM levels.
+When running a VRAM-intensive task just run `python3 -m vram_helper` in another terminal or as a background process - it will help you prevent crashes by notifying you about critical VRAM levels.

-You can always make this script run on start, but this can be very annoying when playing games, so I just run it manually.